J.D. Fox Micro Resource Center

 Run this simple online test to see if your Internet connection is vulnerable to a flaw in the DNS system that was uncovered a few years ago.
 This particular flaw resides not in your computer, but in the DNS servers your computer relies on for your Internet connection to work properly.
 These DNS servers are either owned by your Internet Service Provider (ISP) or your business network.
 The flaw, if present, makes it possible for criminals to direct your computer to imposter web sites (such as one that looks exactly like your banking site) and collect your password when you try to log in.

-Since this flaw was discovered a few years ago, virtually all ISPs have fixed their DNS servers, so an individual home user should pass this test easily.
+Since this flaw was discovered back in 2008, virtually all ISPs have fixed their DNS servers, so any conventional home or business network should pass this test.

 E-mail Encryption and Digital Signatures